 The Crusader Bible, also known as the Morgan Picture Bible, the Maciejowski Bible, and the Shah ‘Abbas Bible, is not only one of the greatest medieval manuscripts in the Morgan, it also ranks as one of the incomparable achievements of French Gothic illumination.

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 Dissatisfied with the tabernacle he has built for the Ark of the Covenant, David consults with the prophet Nathan.
 The king points to the ornate roof of his home, questioning if it is right that the Ark should rest in a shelter poorer than his own house.
 The Lord speaks to David through Nathan, revealing that the building of the new Temple shall fall not to David but to his son, Solomon.
-(2 Kings 7:2–13)
+(2 Samuel 7:2–13)